Glenn Cronin

-Glenn Cronin (born 14 September 1981) is an Irish football coach and former player who is currently assistant coach at Shamrock Rovers in the League of Ireland Premier Division.
+Glenn Cronin (born 14 September 1981) is an Irish football coach and former player who is assistant coach at Shamrock Rovers in the League of Ireland Premier Division.

 Club career

 Exeter City

 A product of Irish junior club Cherry Orchard's well-regarded Youth Academy, Cronin made his debut in 2001, before going onto become a key part of Exeter's first team, playing in central midfield.
 Following the Grecians' relegation from the English Football League in 2003 he was made club captain, and despite injury problems that kept him out for much of the 2004/05 season.